servo/ci-runners/README.md

 Runners created from this image preinstall all dependencies (including those specified in the main repo, like mach bootstrap deps), preload the main repo, and prebuild Servo in the release profile.

-To build the base vm, first build a clean image:
+To build the base vm image:

-- Download images into /var/lib/libvirt/images
-    - Ubuntu Server 22.04 cloud image: [jammy-server-cloudimg-amd64.img](https://cloud-images.ubuntu.com/jammy/20241217/jammy-server-cloudimg-amd64.img) (sha256 = 0d8345a343c2547e55ac815342e6cb4a593aa5556872651eb47e6856a2bb0cdd)
-- Create zvol and libvirt guest with random UUID and MAC address
-    - `zfs create -V 90G tank/base/servo-ubuntu2204.clean`
-    - `virsh define ubuntu2204/guest.xml`
-    - `virt-clone --preserve-data --check path_in_use=off -o servo-ubuntu2204.init -n servo-ubuntu2204.clean -f /dev/zvol/tank/base/servo-ubuntu2204.clean`
-    - `virsh undefine servo-ubuntu2204.init`
-- Install Ubuntu:
-    - `qemu-img convert -f qcow2 -O raw /var/lib/libvirt/images/jammy-server-cloudimg-amd64.{img,raw}`
-    - `dd status=progress bs=1M if=/var/lib/libvirt/images/jammy-server-cloudimg-amd64.raw of=/dev/zvol/tank/base/servo-ubuntu2204.clean`
-    - `genisoimage -V CIDATA -R -o /var/lib/libvirt/images/servo-ubuntu2204.config.iso ubuntu2204/{user-data,meta-data}`
-    - `virsh start servo-ubuntu2204.clean`
-    - Wait for the guest to shut down
-- Take a snapshot: `zfs snapshot tank/base/servo-ubuntu2204.clean@fresh-install`

-Then build the base image:

-- Clone the clean image: `zfs clone tank/base/servo-ubuntu2204{.clean@fresh-install,.new}`
-- Create a temporary libvirt guest: `virt-clone --preserve-data --check path_in_use=off -o servo-ubuntu2204.clean -n servo-ubuntu2204.new -f /dev/zvol/tank/base/servo-ubuntu2204.new`
-- Update new base image: `./mount-runner.sh servo-ubuntu2204.new $PWD/ubuntu2204/configure-base.sh`
-- Take another snapshot: `zfs snapshot tank/base/servo-ubuntu2204.new@configure-base`
-- Boot temporary vm guest: `virsh start servo-ubuntu2204.new`
-- Wait for the guest to shut down, which indicates Servo was built successfully
-- Take another snapshot: `zfs snapshot tank/base/servo-ubuntu2204.new@ready`
+- Run the build script: `ubuntu2204/build-image.sh`
 - Destroy the old base image (if it exists): `zfs destroy -r tank/base/servo-ubuntu2204`
 - Rename the new base image: `zfs rename tank/base/servo-ubuntu2204{.new,}`
+- Create the base libvirt guest (if it doesn’t exist): `virt-clone --preserve-data --check path_in_use=off -o servo-ubuntu2204.new -n servo-ubuntu2204 -f /dev/zvol/tank/base/servo-ubuntu2204`
 - Undefine the temporary libvirt guest: `virsh undefine servo-ubuntu2204.new`
-- Create the base libvirt guest (if it doesn’t exist): `virt-clone --preserve-data --check path_in_use=off -o servo-ubuntu2204.clean -n servo-ubuntu2204 -f /dev/zvol/tank/base/servo-ubuntu2204`

 To clone and start a new runner: